K-9 shot and killed by Georgia deputy during 'chaotic' chase for suspect

 "As the chaotic scene unfolded, no Deputies were aware K-9 Verro was out of his vehicle," the department said in its Facebook post.
 "Had Corporal Kilgore known K-9 Verro was loose, he would have advised the other Deputies to stop the foot pursuit and taken command of K-9 Verro."

-Authorities said the dog saw a man running and in his confusion ran after him, thinking the man was the suspect and not a deputy.
-Verro bit the back of the deputy's leg and would not let go.
+Authorities said the dog ran after the deputy, apparently mistaking him for the suspect, biting the back of his leg and not letting go.

 The deputy did not realize it was a law enforcement dog biting him and fired.
-Verro, who had been partners with Kilgore for over seven years, died at the scene, the sheriff's office said.
+Verro, who had been partners with Kilgore for more than seven years, died at the scene, the sheriff's office said.

 The department said the deputy, whose name was not released, followed his training.
 He's currently recovering from injuries to his leg.